 Kansas Licensing Requirements

-If you’re interested in becoming a private investigator in the state of Kansas, the following information will be quite helpful in getting started.
-Private investigator licensing in the state of Kansas is handled by the Kansas Attorney General’s Office Private Detective Licensing Unit.
+If you’re interested in becoming a private investigator in Kansas, the following information will be quite helpful in getting started.
+The Kansas Attorney General’s Office Private Detective Licensing Unit handles private investigator licensing in Kansas.
 Their contact information is as follows:

 Private Detective Licensing Unit